About Rebuilding Together Litchfield County

 Do Homeowners Pay?

+Homeowners must be low-income and elderly, veterans, people with disabilities, or families raising young children, and unable to do the work themselves.
+The site selection process takes place locally, within broad national guidelines.
+Criteria differ slightly from affiliate to affiliate.
+Individual families are referred through neighborhood associations, churches, synagogues, community organizations, and service groups, or by self-referral.
 All repairs are free for homeowners.
-Labor and many supplies are typically donated or paid for with grants and monetary donations.
-Family members are asked to welcome the volunteers into their homes and work alongside them to the extent possible.
+Labor and many supplies are typically donated.
+Homeowners and family members are asked to welcome the volunteers into their homes and work alongside them to the extent possible.
 Our work is done with families and neighborhoods, not for them.
+A homeowner brochure (pdf) is provided to clarify our process and partnership.

 Who Sponsors Rebuilding Together?